SATURNIA PAVONIA (Linnaeus, 1758) -- Small Emperor Moth

 Young larvae cluster together and move about quite openly; however, as from the second instar they disperse and become solitary.

 Hostplants.
 Polyphagous, with different plants being preferred in different areas.
-Favourites are species of bramble/raspberry (Rubus), Prunus (P. spinosa), hawthorn (Crataegus), oak (Quercus), hornbeam (Carpinus), birch (Betula), willow (Salix), heath (Erica), blueberry (Vaccinium), spiraea (Spiraea), meadowsweet (Filipendula), purple loosetrife (Lythrum), cinquefoil (Potentilla), wild rose (Rosa), heather (Calluna), sea buckthorn (Hippophae) etc.
+Favourites are species of bramble/raspberry (Rubus), Prunus (Prunus spinosa), hawthorn (Crataegus), oak (Quercus), hornbeam (Carpinus), birch (Betula), willow (Salix), heath (Erica), blueberry (Vaccinium), spiraea (Spiraea), meadowsweet (Filipendula), purple loosetrife (Lythrum), cinquefoil (Potentilla), wild rose (Rosa), heather (Calluna), sea buckthorn (Hippophae) etc.

 PUPA: 20--25mm.
 Dark brown to black, noticeably dorso-ventrally flattened, and 'comma'-shaped.
 Formed in a coarse, thin-walled, pear-shaped, double, unsealed brown cocoon low down amongst the hostplant, often at ground-level.